Main publications concerning the method are:

 a parameter file.
 A parameter file is a text file with an

 extension .imach (but you can use a .txt extension

 if you want).
 Among the parameters required, a data file name has to

 be entered.
 It can be a relative file name

 If you open a new finder you can drag an IMaCh parameter file into the terminal IMaCh Window that you just created.

-At the end of the run, and it order for the terminal window not to
+At the end of the run the terminal window will not disappear, the

-editing/viewing the results (with your browser) or "q" for quit.
+results (with your browser).
+You can also enter "q" for